Explicit Formulas and Combinatorial Interpretation of Triangular Arrays: Weighted paths in associated with sequences of numbers satisfy a triangular recurrence

-\begin{proof} For \ref{aaba}, the well-definedness and injectivity are clear.
-Since they are finite and have the same cardinality\footnote{From Remark \ref{remarklem} and the known fact about weak composition of $n$ in $k+1$ parts.}, injectivity implies bijectivity.
+\begin{proof} For \ref{aaba}, well-definedness and injectivity are clear.
+Since the sets are finite and have the same cardinality\footnote{We notice it earlier $|A|=\binom{n}{k}$ and the known fact about weak composition of $n$ in $k+1$ parts.}, injectivity implies bijectivity.